jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/sqs-examples-enable-long-polling.rst

 The examples below show how to:

-* Set attributes on an SQS queue to enable long polling, using :aws-php-class:`SetQueueAttributes <api-sqs-2012-11-05.html#setqueueattributes>`.
+* Set attributes on an SQS queue to enable long polling, using :sdk-php-api-v3:`SetQueueAttributes <api-sqs-2012-11-05.html#setqueueattributes>`.
-* Retrieve one or more messages with long polling using :aws-php-class:`ReceiveMessage <api-sqs-2012-11-05.html#receivemessage>`.
+* Retrieve one or more messages with long polling using :sdk-php-api-v3:`ReceiveMessage <api-sqs-2012-11-05.html#receivemessage>`.
-* Create a long polling queue using :aws-php-class:`CreateQueue <api-sqs-2012-11-05.html#createqueue>`.
+* Create a long polling queue using :sdk-php-api-v3:`CreateQueue <api-sqs-2012-11-05.html#createqueue>`.

 All the example code for the |sdk-php| is available `here on GitHub <https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code>`_.